-- Specialized service facilities (SSFs) are highly complex or specialized facilities that offer services that are not readily available from outside sources.
-Additional criteria for designation as a specialized service facility include but are not limited to the amount of total annual revenue and the significance of revenue from federal awards.
+- Specialized service facilities (SSFs) are highly complex or specialized facilities that offer services not readily available from outside sources.
+Additional criteria for designation as a specialized service facility include, but are not limited to, the amount of total annual revenue and the significance of revenue from federal awards.
 An example is the Laboratory Animal Resource Center.

-Because service centers may directly or indirectly charge federal grants and contracts, UTSA must comply with the cost principles and accounting standards required by 2 CFR 200 .
+For service centers that may directly or indirectly charge federal grants and contracts, UTSA must comply with the cost principles and accounting standards required by 2 CFR 200.

-The request to establish a new service center must be submitted to the Associate Director of Accounting (ADA) for initial review using the UTSA Service Center Information Sheet.
-This information sheet is also used when a service center intends to expand its customer base to include external users, to add additional services or to update billing rates.
+Submit new service center establishment requests to the associate director, Accounting (ADA) for initial review using Appendix A – Research Recharge Center Information Sheet.
+Also use this information sheet when a service center intends to expand its customer base to include external users, to add additional services or to update billing rates.

-The approval of the Director of the unit involved and/or Dean and the appropriate Vice President is required.
-Specialized service facilities also require the approval of the Vice President for Research (VPR) or designee.
+The approval of the relevant director and/or dean and the appropriate vice president is required.
+Specialized service facilities also require the approval of the vice president for Research, Economic Development and Knowledge Enterprise (VPREDKE) or designee.

 The ADA or designee will review the request with the initiator.
-Final budget and billing rates will be presented to the Associate Vice Associate Vice President for Financial Affairs and Controller (AVPFA) or the Associate Vice President for Financial Affairs and Controller for final approval.
+Final budget and billing rates will be presented to the senior associate vice president for Financial Affairs and deputy CFO (SAVPFA) for final approval.

 An external customer is a customer that does not pay using a UTSA Cost Center/Project ID, such as a faculty member or student acting in an individual capacity.
-A unilateral agreement signed by the customer is required for all external customers ( see Appendix A).
+A unilateral agreement signed by the customer is required for all external customers (see Appendix E).
 The agreement may not be revised or edited in any way.
 The billing schedule may be appended to the document along with a full description of the goods/services to be provided.
-The agreement should be reviewed by the official to whom the service center reports to determine the appropriateness of the proposed work.
-These agreements must be kept on file by the service center.
+To determine the appropriateness of the proposed work, the official to whom the service center reports should review the agreement.
+The service center must keep these agreements on file.